Paul Duhart

 Paul Albert Duhart (December 30, 1920 – January 18, 2006) was a Canadian-American professional football player.
 Duhart played college football for the University of Florida.
-Thereafter, he played professionally for the Green Bay Packers, Pittsburgh Steelers and Boston Yanks of the National Football League (NFL) for two seasons during the mid-1940s.
+Thereafter, he played for the Green Bay Packers, Pittsburgh Steelers and Boston Yanks of the National Football League (NFL) for two seasons during the mid-1940s.

 Early life

 Duhart was born in Montreal, Quebec, Canada, and is of French-Canadian descent.
 He attended Saint Peter's High School in Worcester, Massachusetts, where he was a standout high school football player.

 College career

 Duhart enrolled at the University of Florida in Gainesville, Florida where he played for coach Tom Lieb's Florida Gators football team.
 Duhart's performance that season earned his varsity letter in 1942, before entering the U.S. Army in 1943.
 The Gators did not field a varsity football team in 1943, as most able-bodied men of college age either volunteered or were drafted into the U.S. Armed Services during the height of World War II.